 If this is the situation in 2019, I can’t imagine it was any better between 2001 and 2008, when it appears that most of the tracks on Batida Sem Parar Vol 1 were produced.
 As I would eventually discover, many of the tracks in Stephen’s kuduro collection had been impossible to find online for about a decade.
 This of course is not true for every track.
 After 40-plus hours of reconciling the broken track listings with the files found on the discs, eliminating duplicates and bad files, correcting spelling, and painstakingly fixing tags by hand, I found that some of the tracks turned out to be “monetized” when uploaded to YouTube.

 Since then I’ve watched as the YouTube collection amassed tens of thousands of views, hundreds of followers, and dozens of comments reminiscing about the memories the tracks evoke, proclaiming their authenticity, correcting my artist and/or title listing, and enquiring about ones I don’t have.
-Commenters remarked on the artists’ lives, their careers, their untimely deaths.
+Commenters remark on the artists’ lives, their careers, their untimely deaths.
 After seeing this outpouring of response to my effort up to this point, I decided all that was left to do was to make a mix.

 My hope with my first Angolan kuduro mix was to have something for everyone.
 I wanted to showcase the variety I found on those crowded, cluttered discs.
 The first track is actually more of blend of kuduro and semba, another Angolan genre that often shares its tempo.
 I went out of my way to include instrumental tracks, including at least one by DJ Znobia who is known for pioneering tarraxinha, a style related to the kizomba music for which the country is most famous.
-The mix also includes Puto Lilas’ sing-songy appeal to the youth of the nation to Diga Nao A Droga (Say No To Drugs) and the runaway international hit, Tchiriri by Costuleta, known for his high-energy one-legged dance routines.
+The mix also includes Puto Lilas’ sing-songy appeal to the youth of the nation to Diga Nao A Droga (Say No To Drugs) and the runaway international hit, Tchiriri by Costuleta, a kudurista known for his high-energy one-legged dance routines.

 For a title, I wanted something that suggests authenticity and speaks to insiders.
 In the early days or reggaeton, before legislators led by Velda González were declaring that genre a public nuisance, and music stores were being raided to take its “obscene” cassettes off the racks, the artists rallied under the banner of “underground” as a name for what they had created.
 In similarly vague fashion, the nascent Angolan genre that would one day be called “kuduro” (after the style of dance it inspired) was originally known a batida, a word that means, simply, “beat”.
 In a nod to the bootleggers of the world whose compilations’ titles often pitch their products as ready-made dance parties, I called the thing Nonstop Batida, or in Portuguese, Batida Sem Parar.